Individual Therapy

 Acceptance & Commitment Therapy (ACT)

-Acceptance and Commitment Therapy (ACT) is a type of Cognitive Behavioral Therapy (CBT).
-ACT focuses on identifying what’s important in your life, being aware of and open to your experiences, and remaining present.
+Acceptance and Commitment Therapy (ACT) is a type of behavioral therapy.
+ACT focuses on identifying what’s important in your life, being aware of and open to your experiences, and remaining present while engaging meaningfully with your life.

 Central to ACT is psychological flexibility.
 This means being aware of what is happening in the here and now and responding to the moment in a way that is flexible to what is needed.
-ACT processes focus on shifting attention towards values and intentionally moving towards your goals.
+ACT processes are about shifting attention towards values, changing your relationship to your thoughts and feelings, and intentionally moving towards your goals.
 In other words, ACT is about doing what matters even when it’s uncomfortable.

 My practice is also informed by other ACT-adjacent interventions including Functional Analytic Psychotherapy (FAP), Clinical Relational Frame Theory (RFT), and Compassion Focused Therapy (CFT).